oflore12/Penetration-Test-Engagement/README.md

 #### Setup
 - To begin, start the Icecast server to emulate the CEO's computer.
-- Then log onto the DVW10 machine (credentials `IEUser:Passw0rd!`) and wait for the Icecast application to popup.
+- Then log onto the DVW10 machine and wait for the Icecast application to popup.
 - Then click `Start Server`.

 #### Scope